Statistical properties of dynamics. Introduction to the functional analytic approach: Piecewise expanding maps

 \begin{itemize} \item There is a finite set of points $d_{1}=0,d_{2},...,d_{n}=1$ such that for each $i$, $T_{i}:=T|_{(d_{i},d_{i+1})}$ is $C^{2}$ and $\sup_{[0,1]} \frac{|T^{\prime \prime }|}{(T^{\prime 2})}dx<\infty $.

 \item $\inf_{x\in \lbrack 0,1]}|T^{\prime }(x)|>1$ on the set where it is defined. \end{itemize} \end{definition}

-The transfer operator associated to a map of this class has general properties similar to the ones of the expanding maps, if we apply the transfer operator to measures having a density we obtain the following formula (see e.g. \cite{gora} chapter 4 ) for the associated operator (which we continue denoting with $L$ )
+The transfer operator associated to a map of this class has general properties similar to the ones of the expanding maps, if we apply the transfer operator to measures having a density we obtain the following explicit formula (see e.g. \cite{gora} chapter 4 for details) describing the action of the associated transfer operator (which we continue denoting with $ L$) on measure densities